BeamIO-Inc/espa-product-formatter/README.md

-## ESPA-PRODUCT_FORMATTER Version 1.13.0 Release Notes
+## ESPA-PRODUCT-FORMATTER Version 1.13.0 Release Notes
 Release Date: June 2017

 The product formatter project contains libraries and tools for working with the ESPA internal file format (raw binary with an XML metadata file).
 It currently supports Landsat 4-8.